GAN2GAN: Generative Noise Learning for Blind Denoising with Single Noisy Images: Abstract

 \section{Abstract}

-We tackle a challenging blind image denoising problem, in which only single noisy images are available for training a denoiser and no information about noise is known, except for it being zero-mean, additive, and independent of the clean image.
+We tackle a challenging blind image denoising problem, in which only single distinct noisy images are available for training a denoiser, and no information about noise is known, except for it being zero-mean, additive, and independent of the clean image.
 In such a setting, which often occurs in practice, it is not possible to train a denoiser with the standard discriminative training or with the recently developed Noise2Noise (N2N) training; the former requires the underlying clean image for the given noisy image, and the latter requires two independently realized noisy image pair for a clean image.
-To that end, we propose GAN2GAN (Generated-Artificial-Noise to Generated-Artificial-Noise) method that can first learn to generate synthetic noisy image pairs that simulate independent realizations of the noise in the given images, then carry out the N2N training of a denoiser with those synthetically generated noisy image pairs.
-Our method consists of three parts: extracting smooth noisy patches to learn the noise distribution in the given images, training a generative model to synthesize the noisy image pairs, and devising an iterative N2N training of a denoiser.
-In results, we show the denoiser trained with our GAN2GAN, solely based on single noisy images, achieves an impressive denoising performance, almost approaching the performance of the standard discriminatively-trained or N2N-trained models that have more information than ours, and significantly outperforming the recent baselines for the same setting.
+To that end, we propose GAN2GAN (Generated-Artificial-Noise to Generated-Artificial-Noise) method that first learns a generative model that can 1) simulate the noise in the given noisy images and 2) generate a rough, noisy estimates of the clean images, then 3) iteratively trains a denoiser with subsequently synthesized noisy image pairs (as in N2N), obtained from the generative model.
+In results, we show the denoiser trained with our GAN2GAN achieves an impressive denoising performance on both synthetic and real-world datasets for the blind denoising setting; it almost approaches the performance of the standard discriminatively-trained or N2N-trained models that have more information than ours, and it significantly outperforms the recent baseline for the same setting, \textit{e.g.}, Noise2Void, and a more conventional yet strong one, BM3D.
+The official code of our method is available at \href{https://github.com/csm9493/GAN2GAN}{https://github.com/csm9493/GAN2GAN}.